akashvshroff/Talk_Flutter_App/README.md

 - The UI leverages these streams by accessing the BLOC through the [Provider](https://github.com/akashvshroff/Talk_Flutter_App/blob/master/lib/src/blocs/provider.dart) class and implementing StreamBuilders which allow for realtime update of data.

 ## Notifications:

+- Notifications for the application are handled by three components working in tandem - Cloud Functions for Firebase, Firebase Cloud Messaging and Flutter Local Notifications.
+To get a better understanding of how to use Cloud Functions and FCM for sending push notifications, I would recommend [this video](https://www.youtube.com/watch?v=2TSm2YGBT1s&ab_channel=Fireship), bear in mind that some of the API features of FCM have since been updated but the [documentation](https://firebase.flutter.dev/docs/messaging/overview) is thorough.
+- Each of these components play a distinct role in the notification process.

+### Firebase Cloud Messaging:

+- FCM serves as the pipeline for the transfer of messages and it is used to channel messages from the cloud function to the client where it handles a stream of messages for foreground messages (i.e when the app is open) and it is passed a handler for the background messages.
+You can use FCM to send notifications with a certain title, body as well as some payload to trigger a change.
+Moreover, you could simply use it to send snippets of data and I would recommend reading the documentation to fully understand how to use it.

+### Local Notifications:

+- Local Notifications are used to convert the notifications received by the FCM pipeline into 'heads-up' overlay messages - i.e a popup notification that informs the user.
+These can be appropriately styled and simply serve as the UI element of the notification.

+### Cloud Functions:

+- Cloud Functions are used to trigger and send notifications - when a change is made to a conversation document and a new message map is added to the messages array, the function will identify the last message and send the notification by calling upon FCM to the client.
+- It can send the message that the client is logged on to through their FCM Token which is a unique identifier for each client.
+This data is fetched and stored when the user creates their profile.

+## UI:

 -